-1) Elderly Nutrition Program (ENP) - Congregate Meals (C1).
+- 1) Elderly Nutrition Program (ENP) Congregate Meals (C1).
 ENP C1 services are provided to individuals age 60 years or older and their spouse, regardless of age, if accompanying the senior, in a congregate setting Monday through Friday, except on Federal and local holidays.
 The Government reserves the option of providing meals to volunteers working at the Centers and to individuals who have a disability whom otherwise meet Federal and local criteria.
 There are 15 congregate sites which include the 12 Senior Citizens Centers and the three Adult Day Care Centers.

-2) Elderly Nutrition Program (ENP) - Home-Delivered Meals (C2).
-The ENP C2 provides nutrition services to individuals age sixty (60) years or older who are home-bound and have difficulty performing at least two Activities of Daily Living and their spouse who serves as a primary caregiver regardless of age, in a home setting Monday through Sunday, except on the the10 recognized holidays as determined by the contracted vendor.
+There remains at the discretion of the Guam SOA, the option to expand congregate sites to include settings where elders and adults with a disability are part of a housing project. - 2) Elderly Nutrition Program (ENP) Home-Delivered Meals (C2).
+The ENP C2 provides nutrition services to individuals age sixty (60) years or older who are home-bound and have difficulty performing at least two Activities of Daily Living and their spouse who serves as a primary caregiver regardless of age, in a home setting Monday through Sunday, except on the the 10 recognized holidays as determined by the contracted vendor.
 If a senior accesses this service to its maximum service level, the senior could avail themselves of 355 meals in a fiscal year.